btcpayserver/btcpayserver-doc/docs/Guide.md

 ## Getting started

 To start using BTCPay Server, [decide how would you like to deploy it](/Deployment/).
-If you decide for self-hosted option, start by reviewing our deployment documentation here.
+If you decide for self-hosted option, start by reviewing our extensive deployment documentation.
+We recommend [Docker deployment](/Docker/).
 If your choice is a third-party hosting, read our [third-party host docs](/Deployment/ThirdPartyHosting.md).

 [![How BTCPay Server Features Overview](https://img.youtube.com/vi/R-yaXk4NvEs/mqdefault.jpg)](https://www.youtube.com/watch?v=R-yaXk4NvEs)